Time to read: 4 minutes.

 - The goal of the activity: to demonstrate existing knowledge, to teach the process of knowledge construction, or to generate new knowledge?

-At first, I might actively shape the conversation around a topic via a guided inquiry, and later introduce open-ended inquiry.
-I used this approach when I led a round-table discussion on open-source licensing models for the late Douglas Engelbart at his Bootstrap Alliance.
-Doug is most famous for his "Mother of all Demos" where he demonstrated the first computer mouse.
+At first, I might actively shape the conversation around a topic via a guided inquiry and later introduce open-ended inquiry.
+I used this approach when I led a roundtable discussion in Silicon Valley on open-source licensing models for the late Douglas Engelbart at his Bootstrap Alliance in 2007.
+Doug is most well-known for his "Mother of all Demos," where he demonstrated the first computer mouse.

 Grandiose Generalities

 Specifications can be implemented, assessed and optimized.
-Generalities are grandiose but hard to implement because trade-offs cannot be used to provide value efficiently.
+Generalities are grandiose but difficult to implement because trade-offs cannot be used to provide value efficiently.
 Ideology should be avoided.